 Penniless, with no previous concert production experience, yet armed with a love for the music, an idealistic streak and stubbornness that would make a goat blush, Cem attacked the project with gusto, operating under the ZULA moniker.
 With much needed selfless help from Vancouver’s creative music / grassroots arts community, hard-working volunteers, ever supportive friends and committed music fans, the first show was a great success.

-ZULA presented one-off “must-happen concerts, music series and tours ” (in one man’s opinion) in Vancouver and south coastal BC between 2000 and 2009, including a nearly two year long residency at Rime, a Turkish restaurant and performance space on Commercial Drive in Vancouver, where Zula booked diverse, eclectic music of high caliber, a broad spectrum of music (from bluegrass to electronica, dub to new music, the avant-garde to various folk musics), with a particular desire to include under-represented local bands in the mix.
+ZULA presented one-off, “must-happen” (in one man’s opinion) concerts, as well as music series and tours in Vancouver and south coastal BC between 2000 and 2009, including a nearly two year long residency at Rime, a Turkish restaurant and performance space on Commercial Drive in Vancouver, where Zula booked diverse, eclectic music of high caliber, a broad spectrum of music (from bluegrass to electronica, dub to new music, the avant-garde to various folk musics), dance (modern to flamenco to), spoken word, poetry, etc., with a particular desire to include under-represented local artists in the mix.

-After a three year stint each on Gabriola Island and in Montreal, Cem (and mate, artist Donna Akrey) moved to Hamilton, Ontario in 2012 to enjoy and contribute to the local culture and the affordability of a charming city with heart and character.
+After a three year stint each on Gabriola Island and in Montreal, Cem (and mate in Montreal, artist, teacher Donna Akrey) moved to Hamilton, Ontario in 2012 to enjoy and contribute to the local culture and the affordability of a charming city with heart and character.

-In January 2014, through his friendships with fellow area presenters, Ron Gaskin (Rough Idea in Toronto) and David Kennedy (Hallwalls in Buffalo, NY), Zafir noticed some excellent tours coming up by some of his favourite musicians and accomplished artists, which he felt should culminate in some Hamilton stop-overs, at least… the urge to present Boneshaker (Williams / Kessler / Nilssen-Love), Golden State (Eisenstadt / Schoenbeck / Dresser / Moore) and Sun Rooms (Adasiewicz / Reed / Håker -Flaten) in Hamilton, quickly morphed into “it’s a damn festival!”, followed by the desire to add some of Southern Ontario’s great, unsung artists, who deserve to be heard much more widely.
+In January 2014, through his friendships with fellow area presenters, Zafir noticed some excellent tours coming up by some of his favourite musicians and accomplished artists, which he felt should culminate in some Hamilton stop-overs, at least… the urge to present Boneshaker (Williams / Kessler / Nilssen-Love), Golden State (Eisenstadt / Schoenbeck / Dresser / Moore) and Sun Rooms (Adasiewicz / Reed / Håker -Flaten) in Hamilton, quickly morphed into “it’s a damn festival!”, followed by the desire to add some of Southern Ontario’s great, unsung artists, who deserve to be heard much more widely.
 Thus, the festival was born.